philipbelesky/groundhog/site/_documentation/flows.md

 Once calculated, these flow paths can then be used to support further analysis of the landscape's hydrological features.

 The first component for this is `FlowCatchment`.
-It uses the collection of flow paths (knowing their endpoints) to identify different catchment areas.
+It uses the collection of pre-calculated flow paths to identify different catchment areas.
 To do so, it classifies each flow path into groups depending upon which paths finish or 'drain' into the same approximate location.
-This grouping is visually represented using a Voronoi diagram with each cell centred on the original `Pts` used as the 'start' of each path (adjacent cells of the same group will be merged).
+This grouping is visually represented using a Voronoi diagram with each cell centred on the original `Pts` used as the 'start' of each flow path.
+Once formed, adjacent Voronoi cells whose origins drain to the same end location are joined together to form 'catchment' boundaries.
 Additionally, the different catchment groups are provided with a distinct color code and their cells/paths are output as distinct branches to aid further visualisation or analysis.

 {% include elements/component.html title='FlowCatchment' %}